- What are your typical entry years?

 There are age-appropriate opportunities both in the Middle and Upper School for girls to interact with students from nearby boys’ schools, in particular Belmont Hill, St. Sebastian’s, and BC High.
-Co-ed curricular and extracurricular activities include peer education programs, community service, and theater performances, as well as social events.
+Co-ed curricular and extracurricular activities include peer education programs, community service, theater performances, and social events.